Skip to main content

 The Bauman Institute is an international centre at the University of Leeds dedicated to the promotion of teaching and research in social and critical theory.

-Inspired by the legacy of Professor Zygmunt Bauman at Leeds, the Institute gathers scholars based locally, nationally and internationally whose work addresses social and political transformations at a global and planetary scale in the light of classical and contemporary theory.
+Inspired by the legacy of Professor Zygmunt Bauman at Leeds, and the work of his life-long partner, Janina Bauman, the Institute gathers scholars based locally, nationally and internationally whose work addresses social and political transformations at a global and planetary scale in the light of classical and contemporary theory.

 The Institute also maintains the Janina and Zygmunt Bauman Archive, which is a major depository of their life's work.
 We organise regular conferences, book launches, lectures and discussion events, as well as supporting the publication of new works related to this living legacy.